-Play Therapists work with children and young adolescents, suffering from a range of psychological difficulties and complex life experiences.
-Psychological difficulties include depression, anxiety, aggression and ADHD.
-Difficult life experiences include abuse, grief, family breakdown, domestic violence and trauma.
-A professionally trained Play Therapist helps a child to increase insight, decrease internal conflict and increase resiliency, coping and emotional literacy.
+Play Therapists work with children and young adolescents, suffering from a range of psychological difficulties and complex life experiences – including for example depression, anxiety, ADHD, experiences of abuse, grief, family breakdown, domestic violence and trauma.
+A professionally trained Play Therapist works to help a child to gain insight and understanding of their experiences, increasing emotional resilience and developing coping strategies while decreasing problematic behaviours and internalized conflicts.
 Play Therapists work closely with the child's parents/carers throughout the Play Therapy intervention and occasionally undertake parent-child relationship interventions.

 Julie - A Play Therapist in the NHS